In July 1956, the SS Andrea Doria sank on the last night of its voyage from Italy to New York City.

 Ruth Roman finally learned that her son had been taken to MS Stockholm, which had trouble leaving the collision scene because its anchor chains had become tangled.
 Late the next morning, Miss Roman finally reunited with her son when the Stockholm entered the harbor.

 THOSE THAT DIED ONBOARD

 The area of Andrea Doria’s hull where Stockholm’s bow penetrated encompassed five passenger decks.

-- On the uppermost of these decks, the Upper Deck, at least eight first-class cabins were destroyed.
+- At least eight first-class cabins were destroyed on the uppermost of these decks, the Upper Deck.
 In all, six first-class passengers lost their lives.
 In cabin 46, Colonel Walter Carlin had been in the bathroom brushing his teeth at the time of the collision and miraculously survived, while his wife Jeanette was killed.

-- On B Deck, Andrea Doria’s 50-car garage was penetrated, but with no reported loss of life as no passenger cabins on that deck were penetrated.
+- Andrea Doria’s 50-car garage was penetrated on B Deck, but with no reported loss of life as no passenger cabins on that deck were penetrated.

 - On C Deck, the worst loss of life occurred.
 A total of 26 people were killed in the collision section there, mostly Italian immigrant families.

 - Among the most heart-wrenching of the losses was that of Maria Sergio and her four children, 13-year-old Giuseppe, 10-year-old Anna Maria, seven-year-old Domenica, and four-year-old Rocco, who occupied a cabin on the starboard side of C Deck which was in direct line of the collision.